JetBrains/Qodana/topics/flexinspect.md

 ## How FlexInspect works

+<link-summary>Explore how FlexInspect works by using '.inspection.kts' files.</link-summary>

 You write your inspections in Kotlin and store them in the `inspections` directory of your project as `.inspection.kts` files.
 Each `.inspection.kts` file contains Kotlin code that analyzes your code using the API provided by the [Program Structure Interface](https://plugins.jetbrains.com/docs/intellij/psi.html)